Skip to content

 Image: Testing Orchestry's version capabilities by changing the live template’s Shared Documents versions to 100 major and no drafts.

-I then provisioned a Team based on this template and the custom versioning settings were respected. 🎉
+When I provisioned a team based on this template, the custom versioning settings were successfully applied. 🎉

 Department Reference Content: